20 Photos That Will Define the Era of Social Distancing

 Sadly, many high school students, seniors included, won’t be able to attend school for the entire rest of the year.
 This particular school, Sir Francis Drake High School in San Anselmo, California, displays a banner reading “Wash Your Hands, Stay Safe.”
 It contrasts with the bright red “Campus Closed to the Public” sign, a stark reminder that school is not in session.

 In Aylesford, England, a former member of the 1st Battalion of the Welsh Guards brings meals to an elderly woman in her home.
 He’s one of many volunteers helping out vulnerable people, and a local pub has been cooking fresh meals for the volunteers to deliver.
-Find out if you should be disinfecting your groceries.

 Someone in Melbourne, Australia, is maintaining a sense of humor in spite of everything.
 They’ve painted a face on this tree in a Melbourne park and attached a face mask to where the mouth would be, pretty much summing up how we’re all feeling.
 For a change of pace, check out these more calming pictures we could all use right now.